University of the Basque Country (UPV-EHU)

 SMC participants

-Paleontologist at the University of the Basque Country UPV/EHU, director of the geology department and member of the Anthropocene Working Group
+Paleontologist at the University of the Basque Country UPV/EHU, director of the geology department and member of the former Anthropocene Working Group

 Researcher in the Department of Social Psychology and lecturer in Criminal Psychology at the University of the Basque Country (UPV/EHU)